 Simply find a skill or hobby in a city close to you and join the group.

-Couchsurfing is a website for ‘sleeping on someone’s couch’ I love the idea, as it allows the not-so money hungry Airbnb’ers to meet a variety of new people.
-Although it’s fundamentally for short-stay travellers, it is also a great way to meet local people, I have done this a couple of times and I’m still in regular contact with the hosts now.
+Couchsurfing is a website for ‘sleeping on someone’s couch’ I love the idea, as it allows the not-so money-hungry Airbnb’ers to meet a variety of new people.
+Although it’s fundamentally for short-stay travellers, it is also a great way to meet local people and make new friends when you move abroad, I have done this a couple of times and I’m still in regular contact with the hosts now.

 Sign up and give it a go!